hongzhonglu/vivarium/doc/guides/compartments.rst

 ============

-As you consider how to model a colony of cells, you might naturally divide the model into the models of the individual cells and modeling their interactions with each other and the environment.
+As you consider how to model a colony of cells, you might naturally divide the model into sub-models of the individual cells and a separate sub-model of their environment.
 Further, you might perform a similar division between the mitochondria and the cytoplasm that surrounds it.
 In Vivarium, these divisions create :term:`compartments`.

 .. note:: In theory you could break a model into arbitrary compartments,
     but we think it makes the most sense to have compartments represent